fritzing/aisler-wiki/use-aisler-with/Fritzing/Holding-your-project-in-your-hands.md

 - send an Email to the [Make Magazine](http://makezine.com/).
 - amaze your friends.
 - fool your enemies.
-- go into business selling widgets (you an use AISLER for that, too).
+- go into business selling widgets (you can use AISLER for that, too).
 - change the world!
 - or change your living room.